samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 ### Processed Data
 **Experiments 1-4**
 All processed data files from Cell Ranger `count` outputs are available via NCBI GEO.
-Information on Cell Ranger version and Genome/Annotation version can be found in each GEO record.
+Information on Cell Ranger version and Genome/Annotation for each experiment can be found in each GEO record and [SI Table 1](LINK) or [2](LINK).
 There are 3 processed data files per library:
   1. GSM\*\_*Sample-Name*_barcodes.tsv.gz: corresponds to the cell barcodes (i.e. column names).
   2. GSM\*\_*Sample-Name*_features.tsv.gz: corresponds to the gene identifiers (i.e. row names).